×

 Malaysian and Afrikaans Language Family

 In Malaysian and Afrikaans history, you will get to know about Malaysian and Afrikaans language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malaysian is a part of Austronesian Family while Afrikaans is a part of Indo-European Family.
-The subgroup and branch of Malaysian is Not Available and Not Available resp.
+The subgroup and branch of Malaysian is and resp.
 The subgroup and branch of Afrikaans is Germanic and Western resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malaysian and Afrikaans language on Malaysian vs Afrikaans alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malaysian vs Afrikaans Language Rank

 It’s really interesting to find out Malaysian vs Afrikaans language rank.
 Malaysian and Afrikaans history gives you Malaysian and Afrikaans language rank.
 The Malaysian language rank is 54.
-And Afrikaans language rank is not available.
+And Afrikaans language rank is 23.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Malaysian vs Afrikaans.